LukPle/ShiftExpress31/README.md

 ### Content

 Feature List:
-- A Header to navigate to various sections
-- Our launch page using a framer motion animation
+- Our launch page featuring a framer motion animation.
-- Our Project Section - providing some general information
+- Our Project Section providing general information about the project.
-- Our KeyFindings Section - Here Users can choose on what excatly they want to research and find out more about
+- Our KeyFindings Section, where users can choose which topics they want to explore and learn more about.
-- Selecting a KeyFinding navigates to the KeyFinding itself.
-Here we've built intercative timeline, map and bar charts.
-The timeline controls the timeframe where as map and bar chart can be used to select individual states.
-A Key Finding also has various filters that focus on specific aspects of these charts.
+- Interactive KeyFinding pages with timeline, map, and bar charts, where the timeline controls the timeframe and the map and bar charts allow for selection of individual states.
-- Currently only the Transportation Shift KeyFinding is fully built
+- Enhanced interactivity across all KeyFindings, with multiple bar charts and map charts equipped with tooltips for precise information on each federal state.
+- Predefined filter options in all KeyFindings to aid user engagement and ease chart interpretation.
+- An integrated timeline chart in each KeyFinding for enhanced user exploration.
+- Design considerations for color-blind and low vision accessibility, ensuring inclusive and user-friendly color choices.
+- Interactive highlighting feature linking map and bar charts, allowing mutual highlighting of states across the charts.
-- Our Team Section presenting us
+- Our Team Section showcasing the project contributors.
-- And currently a repository of all the charts we have built for later use in the remaining KeyFindings